grid

 The 500 range can withstand 230psi to 2150psi.

-When Armatherm’s 500 material is specified and installed properly it will not crush over time.
+When specified properly, 500 will not crush over time.

 The Armatherm 500 series ranges from 500-80, 230psi at R-3.85 to 500-280, 2150psi at R-1.9.
 The lower the compressive strength, the higher the R value will be.